mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 or the way servers
 (should I say *waiters* or *waitresses*?) are trained to serve women first and bring men the check.
-The list goes on,
-and I notice every instance as though it's life or death.
-In some cases, it could be.
 No matter how we see ourselves, our existence is constantly gendered
 (and misgendered)
 by the people around us.
+I notice every instance.

 I’ve been misgendered most of my life, usually by accident.
-Unless a classmate wanted to insult me, by gendering me correctly – ironic as it is.
+As a child,
+I was only gendered correctly with insults.
 Looking back,
 *“long haired african girl”*
-seems a bit on-the-nose for an insult, and very problematic.
+seems a bit on-the-nose.
 I had long hair,
 was born in Lesotho,
 and now I discover I’m a woman.
 Three for three!
+How is that insulting?

 Now that I’m mid-transition,
-this gendering
+the gendering
 (and misgendering)
 has taken on a new flavor –
 a sense of personal success or failure added to the experience.
-I do not mean to imply
+I don’t mean to imply
-that the goal of transition is to be properly gendered, but *wouldn’t it be nice*?
+that the goal of transition is always to be properly gendered, but *wouldn’t it be nice*?
 When people assume I’m cisgender, life is simpler and safer –